Configuring PyCharm to Work on the VM

 Creating a virtual box

-In the Settings/Preferences dialog (Ctrl+Alt+S) ( on the main toolbar) click the page Vagrant, and enter the Vagrant executable and Vagrant instance folder.
+In the Settings/Preferences dialog (Ctrl+Alt+S), select the page Vagrant, and enter the Vagrant executable and Vagrant instance folder.

 If the boxes are already defined, they appear in the list, and you can select one.